- Find a Trail

 - Get Involved

 Phase one of the development of central Minnesota’s Dairyland Trail was completed in April 2013, allowing trail users to hike, bike, or ride a horse for more than 6 miles between the small towns of Elrosa and Greenwald.
+Phase 2 was completed in September 2019 and extends the trail to 10 miles from Elrosa to just west of New Munich.
 The trail, named in recognition of Stearns County’s status as the top dairy producer in Minnesota, occupies a Soo Line Railroad corridor developed as a railroad in the early 1900s and rendered inactive in 1996.
 The trail will eventually stretch for 26 miles between Albany and Brooten.

 The open portion of the trail passes through a landscape of cornfields, prairie remnants, and dairy farms.
 Small game and upland bird hunting is allowed on the trail, with specific restrictions determined by local ordinances.